 - You are attending an event at the Principality Stadium but want to avoid City Centre prices

-3. Butetown and Century Wharf – Best Area to Stay on Budget
+3. Butetown & Century Wharf, Where to Stay in Cardiff on Budget

 Butetown is Cardiff’s multicultural epicentre, full of independent restaurants and shops offering cuisines and products from around the world.
 One of the less affluent areas of Cardiff, Butetown has its own distinct vibe of authenticity that derives from being a bustling residential area not geared around the tourist industry.